NeurIPS2023mmmSB/NeurIPS2023Rebuttal/README.md

 ```bash
 python main.py --problem-name gmm --dir NeurIPS/gmm --log-tb --use-amp
 ```
-**Memo: The results in the paper sould be reproduced by around 6 stage of Bregman Iteration.**
+**Memo: The results in the paper should be reproduced by around 6 stage of Bregman Iteration.**

 ### Petal
 ```bash
 python main.py --problem-name petal --dir NeurIPS/petal --log-tb --num-stage 30 --use-amp --seed 99
 ```
-**Memo: The results in the paper sould be reproduced by around 17 stage of Bregman Iteration.**
+**Memo: The results in the paper should be reproduced by around 17 stage of Bregman Iteration.**

 ### RNAsc
 ```bash
 python main.py --problem-name RNAsc --dir NeurIPS/RNA-seed99 --log-tb --seed 99  --use-amp --num-itr 2000
 ```
-**Memo: The results in the paper sould be reproduced by around 2-3 stage of Bregman Iteration.
+**Memo: The results in the paper should be reproduced by around 2-3 stage of Bregman Iteration.
 (Approximately 44mins on one RTX 3090 Ti as being reported in the rebuttal.)**

-**Meanwhile, the results sould be better than all the baselines in the 1st Bregman Iteration.**
+**However, the results should be better than all the baselines in the 1st Bregman Iteration.**

 ****
 # Where Can I find the results?